 On the other side of the pond, Google is perhaps the best-known as an autonomous vehicle pioneer.
 It has been working on driverless cars for several years and unveiled a prototype last year, giving it a huge head start on its rivals.

-Ford is set to start testing fully autonomous vehicles in California in the coming weeks.
-It has been working with Google and various tech startups on its programme.
+Last year, Ford said it would start testing fully autonomous vehicles in California and it has been working with Google and various tech startups on its programme.

-Uber launched its 'Advanced Technologies Center' in February 2015 in Pittsburgh and struck a deal with Arizona last September to test its driverless cars in public, making it another contender in this area.
-Elon Musk's electric car firm Tesla plans to launch driverless cars, starting with software updates to its existing Model S vehicles which let them automatically steer, change lanes, and park on their own.
+US taxi-hailing firm launched its 'Advanced Technologies Center' in February 2015 in Pittsburgh and struck a deal with Arizona in September 2015 to test its driverless cars in public, making it another contender in this area.

 The US is ahead thanks to its tech ecosystem and private investment.
 However, law stands in the way.
 It introduced federal legislation to permit testing of driverless cars - but only four states have taken advantage of it (provided the “driver” has $5 million worth of insurance bonds to cover any damage).
 Fifteen states rejected bills for driverless cars and the US’ National Highway Traffic Safety Administration has warned individuals against driverless cars.